 Overview

 My research interests span health, developmental, and clinical psychology, with the overarching aim of understanding how both individual difference, as well as social and community-related variables, are related to psychological, social, educational, and health-related outcomes across the life-span.
 I am particularly interested in individual differences in cognitive and self-regulatory processes (such as appraisal, coping, and emotion regulation) and their potential links with emotional vulnerability.
-I am an Academic Editor at PeerJ and an Editorial Board Member at Vulnerable Children and Youth Studies and the International Journal of Environmental Research and Public Health.

 I am currently conducting research in three broad areas: